 #3 Hamstring Stretch – Start in a sitting position.
 Lean forward and attempt to touch your toes.
 You should feel a gentle stretch in your hamstrings.
 Hold for ten seconds then sit up straight.
 Repeat five times.

-Shoulder Exercises for Pinched Nerves
+Exercises for Pinched Nerve in Shoulder Blade

 #4 Chin Extension – Sit on a chair and interlace the fingers on both hands.
 Place them behind your head.
 Move your chin in a downward direction and to the right side simultaneously.
 Hold the position for 15 seconds, before looking forward again.
 Repeat on your left side.
 Perform the exercise five times in each direction.